Soviet guard ship Groza: Modifications

 Beginning in 1934, four semi-automatic 45 mm 21-K AA guns in single mounts were being fitted to the Uragans.
 The 45 mm guns were generally mounted fore and aft of each of the 102 mm guns.
 Four years later 12.7 mm DShK machine guns began replacing the Maxim machine guns.
 Around the same time ships began exchanging their 21-Ks for three single mounts for fully automatic 37 mm AA guns.
 These were usually positioned between the forward gun and the bridge, between the searchlight platform and the aft 102 mm gun, and abaft the rear gun.
 Some ships retained one or two of the 21-Ks into the war.
 When the Soviets began receiving 12.7 mm Colt-Browning machine guns through Lend-Lease, they began supplementing the DShKs aboard the Uragans, up to a total of six barrels in four mounts, with one twin-gun Colt-Browning mount replacing the searchlight in some ships.
 Some Uragans had a pair of BMB-1 depth charge throwers installed on the stern in 1941; Groza received hers on 13 August.
 Beginning in 1942, gun shields for the 102 mm guns were installed.
-By 1943, the ship had had a British Type 128 ASDIC installed.
+By 1943, the ship had had a British Type 128 sonar installed.